MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow might lower blood pressure excessively, indicating its potential to significantly reduce blood pressure levels beyond the normal range when used improperly.
 The constituents primarily responsible for this effect are its bioactive compounds, including flavonoids such as quercetin and kaempferol, along with alkaloids, tannins, and volatile oils.
 These compounds possess vasodilatory properties that relax blood vessels, leading to a potential drop in blood pressure levels when consumed excessively or in high concentrations.

-yarrow's ability to lower blood pressure excessively can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to lower blood pressure excessively can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Might Lower Blood Pressure Excessively](/images/achillea-millefolium-medicine-side-effects-might-lower-blood-pressure-excessively.jpg "Yarrow Might Lower Blood Pressure Excessively")